 ABTCA offers lots of classes at very low prices.
 We are a not-for-profit social club.
 We are committed to helping people improve their relationships with their dogs and have fun with their dogs.
 We try to keep our prices low so that everyone can afford basic obedience classes.
-Unfortunately, due to IRS regulations, our ability to offer classes to non-members is severely limited.
+Due to IRS regulations, we do not offer classes to non-members.

 But there are lots of benefits to membership!
 The most noteworthy is the ability to earn a substantial discount in class fees by volunteering.
 Other benefits include access to a wealth of information about dogs from your fellow members, from different feeding regimens to recommendations for vets, chiropractors, trainers and other professionals.
 If you want to try dog sports, the club offers agility, obedience, rally, nose work, and others.
 Additionally, many members participate in dog sports that we can’t offer at the club, such as herding, dock diving, barn hunt, FastCAT, lure coursing, and tracking.
 Members are actively involved in therapy work and other community dog events as well.
 Interested in showing your dog in conformation events?
-We have classes for that and club members who can help you.
-In non-COVID days, we also brought in professionals to talk about topics of interest.
+We have classes for that and club members who can help you. we also offer programs for members to learn about topics of interest.

 Finally, we are a social club.
-In non-COVID days we have social events for members, with and without their dogs, such as a picnic, holiday party, awards banquet.
+We have social events for members, with and without their dogs, such as a picnic, holiday party, awards banquet.
 We also organize and run charitable events for the community.
 You may use the club and equipment (within club guidelines) when the club is not otherwise in use.
 Many members arrange small gatherings to play with/train their dogs.
 In the winter, a heated indoor “dog space” is really nice!

 1. Why do I have to join the All Breeds Training Club of Akron (“ABTCA”)?
 I just want to take a class.